Clicky

-Starting with the premise that there is a Creator and that He has set a standard for us, we can define peace.
-As a result, it is necessary to acknowledge that God has chosen to reveal Himself to man through the Bible.
-The sole source of true peace is God.
+The understanding of peace begins with the belief in a Creator who has set a standard for us.
+This belief necessitates the acknowledgment that God has chosen to reveal Himself to humanity through the Bible.
+Therefore, God is recognized as the sole source of true peace.

 The state in the Garden of Eden[1] is the earliest instance of peace in the Bible.
 According to the Genesis account of creation, “Adam and Eve disobeyed, and the shalom of God was lost for them.”
 With God and everything He made, Adam and Eve lived in harmony.